partrickJhonson/beef/Social-Engineering.md

 You may also use BeEF modules to redirect to external pages :

-* By using the basic [[rediret browser|Module:-Redirect-Browser]] module, you can redirect the hooked page to any other page.
+* By using the basic [[Redirect Browser|Module:-Redirect-Browser]] module, you can redirect the hooked page to any other page.
 Note that it may be weird for the user to be redirected and that you will lose the zombie.
-To avoid losing the browser from BeEF, you can also use the [[rediction module with iframe|Module:-Redirect-Browser-(iFrame)]] which will open a 100% iframe to the given url.
+To avoid losing the zombie from BeEF, you can also use the [[Redirect Browser module with iframe|Module:-Redirect-Browser-(iFrame)]] which will open a 100% iFrame to the given url.
-* You can also use the great [[tabnabbing module|Module:-TabNabbing]] : this module will detect when the user loses focus on the current tab and modify the whole page to load the given URL in an iframe at this time.
-When the use comes back to the tab, he will directly see the new web page.
+* You can also use the great [[TabNabbing module|Module:-TabNabbing]] : this module will detect when the user loses focus on the current tab and modify the whole page to load the given URL in an iFrame at this time.
+When the user comes back to the tab, they will directly see the new web page.

 # Chrome/Firefox Extensions